hardiesoft/spectastiq/README.md

 - Support displaying your spectrograms with a logarithmic scale.
 - Wasm SIMD support for even faster spectrogram rendering.
 - VueJS and React wrappers + examples
-- Dispatch events to the parent page, for more advanced integrations.
+- Dispatch life-cycle events to the parent page, for more advanced integrations.

 ## Known issues
 - Okay, I lied when I described how easy *spectastiq* is to use.
 It currently relies on an advanced JavaScript feature called `SharedArrayBuffer`, which helps *spectastiq* to use all your computers power to render spectrograms really fast.  `SharedArrayBuffer` requires the integrator to serve up their website using some additional HTTP headers to opt-in to a secure context.
 We'll soon support an easier, but slower path which will make embedding *spectastiq* when you don't have control over how your pages are served more seamless.
-- Resizing currently breaks when you move the browser window containing *spectastiq* between displays with different `devicePixelRatio`s.

 ### Acknowledgements